thorbjornium/Software-Manual/src/vscode.md

 ### Toggle terminal and editor focus

-Open Command Palette and find keyboard shortcuts (JSON) and paste the following:
+Open Command Palette and find the keyboard shortcuts file (JSON) and paste the following:

 ```json
 {